Douglas’s practice spans construction, insurance, professional negligence and property damage.

 Douglas acts in all forms of construction dispute resolution, including adjudications and claims against construction professionals.
 He has wide experience of many standard contracts, including JCT, NEC, FIDIC, and IChemE forms.

-Douglas has completed secondments to a number of major City firms, where he assisted on matters including a c. $70m ICC arbitration about a ‘late’ power plant, a £14m claim under a PFI facilities management contract, and a £7m claim on a latent defects insurance policy.
+Douglas has completed secondments to various major City firms, where he assisted on matters including a £14m claim under a PFI facilities management contract and a £7m claim on a latent defects insurance policy.

 Douglas is a contributing editor to Emden’s Construction Law: he wrote the chapters on misrepresentation, estoppel and frustration.
-He has also presented to the SCL on delay analysis.
+Douglas is a co-editor of the Adjudication Society’s newsletter.
+He has presented to the SCL on delay analysis.

 Douglas is a member of the SCL and TECBAR.